Jestercheek123/EvaP/User-Management.md

 For development, where usually no Kerberos backend is available, the [test_data.json](https://github.com/fsr-itse/EvaP/blob/master/evap/evaluation/fixtures/test_data.json) fixture includes lots of users with the password `evap`.
 Currently there is no way to set a user's password via the UI.

-### How are staff and grade publisher rights assigned?
+### How are manager, reviewer and grade publisher rights assigned?

-Thas is possible via the user edit form and the django admin pages (/admin), to which every staff member has access.
+That is possible via the user edit form to which every manager has access.